Randalf98/ArenaPlugIn/README.md

 # SpongeArenaPlugIn
 Additional PlugIn for Sponge Server

-This Version of the Arena Plugin Features a Floodmode limited to 10 Zombies at a time.
+This Version of the Arena Plugin Features a Floodmode limited to a configurable amount of an entity at a time.

 Commands: